Heal America Communities

 Juneteenth

-Heal America is proud to sponsor the Juneteenth Unityfest for the past two years and other Juneteenth celebrations across the country.
-This year we’ve grown our investment to include events in Brooklyn, Dallas, and Tulsa.
-We believe that these local events are essential part of honoring how Juneteenth has always been celebrated – with neighbors coming together to honor the legacies of the families who had been fighting in the 1860s.
+Heal America is proud to continue to elevate Juneteenth as an opportunity to acknowledge and celebrate the progress of Black communities.
+In 2023, Heal America was honored to serve as the premier sponsor of Opal’s Walk for Freedom to celebrate Juneteenth with her annual 2.5-mile walk.
+We believe that local events are an essential part of honoring how Juneteenth has always been celebrated – with neighbors coming together to honor the legacies of the families who had been fighting in the 1860s.
 And we aren’t ones to turn down red velvet cake either.

-In this video, learn from the Rev. Dr. Buster Soaries, the co-chair of Heal America, about the real history of Juneteenth and how everyone has a role to play in a brighter future and the pursuit of equal justice.
+In this video, learn from the Rev. Dr. DeForest “Buster” Soaries, the co-chair of Heal America, about the real history of Juneteenth and how everyone has a role to play in a brighter future and the pursuit of equal justice.

 Getty Project